johnpgr/asdokaodskpado/docs/c-style-c++.md

 if (layout.push_button("Load")) { load_game(); }
 ```

-The critical insight here is that Panel_Layout was not designed as a "Layout Manager Class" upfront.
+The critical insight here is that `PanelLayout` was not designed as a "Layout Manager Class" upfront.
 It emerged only after the requirement for managing vertical spacing became repetitive in the actual code.<sup>7</sup>

 ### **2.3 The Rejection of Premature Reusability**